The Endless Bookshelf : simply messing about in books

 — Henry Hobhouse.
 Seeds of Change.
 Five Plants That Transformed Mankind (1985 ; Harper & Row, 1986)

 — If It Had Happened Otherwise.
 Lapses into Imaginary History .
-Edited by J. C. Squire (Longmans, Green, 1932) : the « Sources of the Nile » in counterfactual history
+Edited by J. C. Squire (Longmans, Green, 1932) : one of the « Sources of the Nile » in counterfactual history

 — Tom La Farge.
 The Crimson Bears and A Hundred Doors.
 Part II of The Crimson Bears (Sun & Moon, 1993-4)